Skip to main content

 You cannot demolish an unlisted building in a conservation area without Conservation Area Consent from the council.
 You need to apply for and receive consent before any demolition.
 To find out if a building is in a conservation area, ask the planning office in the local council.

-You can download a conservation area consent application form or ask the council's planning office for a form.
+You can download a conservation area consent application form from the Planning Portal site or ask the council's planning office for a form.

 Buildings in areas of townscape or village character